jacentino/DbFun/README.md

 ## How it works
 Most of us think about data access code as a separate layer.
 We don't like to spread SQL queries across all the application.
 Better way is to build an API exposing your database, consisting of structures representing database data, and functions responsible for processing this data.
-DbFun makes it a design requirement.
+DbFun promotes good architectures by making it a design requirement.

 ### Configuration
 First step is to define function creating database connection and config record: